About Us

-The Feral Cat Coalition is a non-profit organization dedicated to reducing the overpopulation of feral and abandoned cats through free, humane Trap-Neuter-Return (TNR).
+The Feral Cat Coalition is a non-profit organization dedicated to reducing overpopulation and improving the lives of feral and abandoned cats through free, humane Trap-Neuter-Return (TNR) services.

-Founded in 1992, Feral Cat Coalition has spayed and neutered more than 50,000 community cats, 24,000 of which surgeries were performed at our stationary clinic Feral and Friends, which opened in 2012.
+Founded in 1992, Feral Cat Coalition has spayed and neutered more than 50,000 community cats!
+Over 24,000 of those surgeries were performed at our stationary clinic, Feral and Friends, which opened in 2012.

-Since then, FCC has held weekly clinics, striving to fix from 30 to 50 cats per clinic.
+Since then, FCC has held weekly clinics, striving to fix 30 to 50 cats per clinic.

 Don’t forget to follow us on Facebook and Instagram to receive important clinic updates!